JakubStacho/portfolio-tracker/README.md

 # Portfolio Tracker
 Python code for tracking investment portfolio returns based on a given transaction history.
-Currently supports tracking of whole portfolio value and time weighted return to easier compare portfolio performance to a benchmark.
+Currently supports tracking of whole portfolio value and time weighted return to compare portfolio performance to a benchmark.

 Requires transaction history in a specific .tsv format.
-An example transaction history file is provided in `transaction-files/transactions-history-example.tsv`
+An example transaction history file is provided in `transaction-files/test-history.csv`

 #### Notes
-Required python modules are listed in `packages.txt`.
+Required python modules are listed in `requirements.txt`.

-*** Issue with pandas_datareader so have to rewrite this to just use yfinance

 ## Examples